How to Overcome Mediocrity and Finally Stand Out in Life

 - A steady fear of discomfort

-Because it’s subtle, it’s also easy to live with — at least in the short term.
-But mediocrity is not destiny.
+Because it’s subtle, it can also be easy to live with—at least in the short term.
+But mediocrity is not your destiny.

 It’s a pattern.